rcrowther/django-tml/README.md

 Unlike several text-markup languages, TML does not aim to be 'invisible' to readers.
 It aims to be robust.
 Two results of robustness---within it's defined scope of typeography (ok, is that a cheat?)
 TML never needs to be escaped, and can give useful error messages.
 Sub-aims are to be fast to type (you only ever use top keyboard chars for shortcut cases), and memorable (I hate wasting time relearning markup).

-TML output usually paragraphs everything.
+The output from TML parsers usually paragraphs everything, automatically.

 Block control codes are placed hard left in text.
 These are followed by a tagname, then closed by a repetition of the control code.
 These 'block' codes correspond to HTML 'structural' tags,